CalumRaine/Synth/README.md

 ## To Do

 * Add "hold" button to sustain keys
+* Look for memory leak in stopSound()
+* Optimise compressor parameters
 * Use velocity from MIDI messages on key press
 * Add preset patches
 * Consider collapsible sections, i.e. modules or components